zainabel11/Exploring-the-Microbiome/README.md

 # MicrobeTaxaSARS2

 ### What is the problem?
+Since the World Health Organization labeled coronavirus disease 19 a pandemic, there has been a significant public involvement from scientists and scientific groups to speed research and development.
+Today, we are lucky to have various tools and publically available data to support several studies and discoveries; yet, limited data on the gut microbiota of covid-19 patients have not been well documented.
+The type and abundance of bacteria in the gut may influence the severity of CoVID-19 infection as well as the magnitude of the immune system's reaction to the infection.

 ### Why should we solve it?

 ### What is MicrobeTaxaSARS2?
+MicrobeTaxaSARS2 is an automated analytic pipeline developed using python and R at the ASBCB Omics Codeathon in June 2021, allowing us to determine the taxonomic diversity and the functional aspects of the gut microbiome of CoVID-19 patients.

 ### Workflow for MicrobeTaxaSARS2
 Here is the workflow for the pipeline: